The Dangers of Diet Culture and the Rise of Diet Trauma

 As the world's leading expert on weight loss, you will have full access to me and my years of experience in this space!

-I've created a weight loss mindset course that is based on the latest scientific research and is led by experienced professionals who understand the complexities of diet trauma and how to overcome it.
+My weight loss mindset course is based on the latest scientific research and is led by the most experienced physician on the topic of diet trauma and how to overcome it.
 This course will help you develop a positive relationship with food, learn to listen to your body's hunger and fullness cues, and find joy and happiness in your body just as it is.
+You will also lose weight and get healthier!

 If you're ready to break free from the negative impact of diet culture and start on the path to a healthier, happier life, I invite you to join me in this weight loss mindset course.
 I believe in you, and I know that you can do this.
 Let's work together to heal from diet trauma and learn to love and accept our bodies, just as they are.